 Graduates have gone on to success as financial analysts and money managers, as well as to further graduate training in finance, economics, mathematical finance and law.

 Facilities and opportunities

-> Housed within the finance department at the Eugene M. and Christine Lynn Business Center is the Roland George Investments Program "trading room," a financial database lab with real-time pricing from Orion Telemet for the World Indexes, New York Stock Exchange, Dow Jones, S&P 500, American Stock Exchange and O.P.R.A..
+Housed within the Department of Finance at the state-of-the-art Eugene M. and Christine Lynn Business Center is the Roland George Investments Program "trading room," a financial database lab with real-time pricing from Orion Telemet for the World Indexes, New York Stock Exchange, Dow Jones, S&P 500, American Stock Exchange and OPRA.
 The research engines in this "trading room" include Bloomberg, Morningstar and Baseline.

-> Preparation for graduate study
+Preparation for graduate study

-> This department also prepare students for further graduate training such as master and doctoral programs, as well as for professional designations such as the Series 7 and 63 licenses and Chartered Financial Analyst (C.F.A.) and Certified Financial Planner (C.F.P.) designations.
+This department prepares students for further graduate training, including master and doctoral programs, as well as for professional designations such as the Series 7 and 63 licenses and Chartered Financial Analyst (C.F.A.) and Certified Financial Planner (C.F.P.) designations.

-> Awards and Recognition
+Awards and Recognition